 Every state has different laws that deal with family conflicts.
 Whether someone is ending their marriage, needs to modify a condition of their divorce agreement, needs help drafting a prenuptial agreement, or has another family law concern, it is essential to work with an attorney in Montclair who frequently handles these matters.

 Our team of attorneys could help someone navigate these legal processes smoothly and keep them informed of developments to their case.
 Whether a case requires aggressive negotiation tactics at the settlement table or a compelling presentation before a family law judge, a lawyer could execute all aspects of a case and offer unwavering support throughout the process.

-Family law encompasses a range of legal concerns that a Montclair attorney could help someone handle.
+Family law encompasses a range of legal concerns that a local attorney could help to handle.
 We offer assistance with these types of cases as well as many others.

 While New Jersey law allows both fault and no-fault divorce, it imposes specific requirements on when a person can file.
 In the case of no-fault divorce, the couple usually needs to reside away from each other for at least 18 months before they can file a divorce action.
 For a fault divorce, one of the spouses must have lived in New Jersey for at least 12 months.
 A lawyer in Montclair could help someone file the appropriate documents for their given family law case.

 Two related issues of crucial concern are child support and alimony.
 Both parents must support their children and provide for their financial needs.
 Often, the court orders both parents to pay child support.
 The court bases the amount of each party’s obligation on their respective incomes as well as other factors.
 The length of the couple’s marriage and the financial solvency of both parties also play a considerable role in the final amount of spousal support someone may owe.